saeyslab/nichenetr/vignettes/seurat_steps.md

 The different ligand activity measures (auroc, aupr, pearson correlation coefficient) are a measure for how well a ligand can predict the observed differentially expressed genes compared to the background of expressed genes.
-In our validation study, we showed that the pearson correlation coefficient between a ligand’s target predictions and the observed transcriptional response was the most informative measure to define ligand activity.
-Therefore, NicheNet ranks the ligands based on their pearson correlation coefficient.
+In our validation study, we showed that the area under the precision-recall curve (AUPR) between a ligand’s target predictions and the observed transcriptional response was the most informative measure to define ligand activity (this was the Pearson correlation for v1).
+Therefore, NicheNet ranks the ligands based on their AUPR.
 This allows us to prioritize ligands inducing the antiviral response in CD8 T cells.

-The number of top-ranked ligands that are further used to predict active target genes and construct an active ligand-receptor network is here 20.
+The number of top-ranked ligands that are further used to predict active target genes and construct an active ligand-receptor network is here 30.

 ``` r
 best_upstream_ligands = ligand_activities %>% top_n(30, aupr_corrected) %>% arrange(-aupr_corrected) %>% pull(test_ligand) %>% unique()